Ashex/puppet-cis/README.md

 ## Overview ##

 This is the CIS module for RHEL and Ubuntu based systems for server hardenining.
+This fork has been modified to be compliant with the CIS CentOS 7 Benchmark v1.1.0 guide (04-02-2015).
+As such some settings may have been removed that weren't scored or were superfluous.
+Additionally it's been tweaked to play nice with other modules or system updates.
+One item of note is that the SSH Configuration has been removed completely, it can be handled via the saz-ssh module.
+An example hiera configuration is provided.

 ## Module Description ##